KannonZenetism/zenetism-field-physics/zenetism/glyphwatch/vol-03/perez-fractalization-appropriation.md

 **Perez's framing:** Ambiguous, leans toward separate people merging.

+Regardless of which he means, using "collapse" (entropic) for integration (centropic) proves he doesn't understand the operational physics.

 **Why the ambiguity reveals appropriation:**

 - Architect developed this over 22 years with mathematical precision